GaniyaSH/Protein-Music-/README.md

 # Protein-Music-Generation
-This Python script bridges bioinformatics and music by converting protein sequences into melodies.
-By analyzing protein structures and mapping amino acids to musical notes based on their secondary structures, the script generates unique MIDI files that audibly represent the protein’s characteristics.
+This script uniquely transforms protein sequences into melodies by assigning piano notes to amino acids based on the increasing order of their vibrational frequencies.
+Using secondary structure information (helix, sheet, coil) to influence note duration and dynamics, the script creates a melodic representation that reflects both the sequence and structural properties of proteins.
 # Features
-- Protein Data Retrieval: Downloads protein structures directly from the RCSB PDB database.
+- Protein Data Retrieval: Downloads PDB files directly from the RCSB database.
-- Sequence Analysis: Extracts amino acid sequences from PDB files using Biopython.
+- Sequence and Structure Analysis: Extracts amino acid sequences and secondary structure information using Biopython.
-- Musical Mapping: Maps amino acids to notes based on their properties and secondary structure elements (e.g., helix, sheet, or coil).
+- Vibrational Frequency Mapping: Assigns piano notes to amino acids in ascending order of their vibrational frequencies, creating a unique auditory representation.
-- MIDI File Export: Creates a playable MIDI file to experience proteins as music.
+- Melody Generation: Produces MIDI files with dynamic musical interpretations of protein structures.